Kuşadası International Golf Club

 On the positive side, the greens were surprisingly decent and quicker than I would have guessed.

 We only played 9 holes, but the Club allowed us to tour the back 9 so we could get an overall feel of the course.
 As hilly as the front 9 was, we were both very happy that we only played the front.
-I’m not sure if Kuşadası is carts only, but due to all the hills, I for one would not be able to walk it.
+I’m not sure if Kuşadası is golf carts only, but because of the hills, I for one would not be able to walk it.
 There was a point on the back nine where Menekse noticed that the cart paths went everywhere- up and down the hills- and that it reminded her of the Great Wall of China!
 A course like this makes you realize how powerful a golf cart really is!

 Not our cup of Çay perhaps